NCAS-CMS/cf-python/docs/source/tutorial.rst

 `~Coordinate.bounds` attribute, or `~Coordinate.get_bounds` method, of
 the coordinate construct.

-A `cf.Bounds` instance shares the :ref:`the same API as the field construct <Data>` for accessing its data.
+A `cf.Bounds` instance shares :ref:`the same API as the field construct <Data>` for accessing its data.

 .. code-block:: python